MicrosoftDocs/defender-docs/articles/defender-for-cloud/alerts-containers.md

 # Alerts for Kubernetes Clusters

-Defender for Containers (MDC Containers) provides enhanced alert capabilities for threats to the Kubernetes (K8s) control plane and workload runtime.
-MDC Containers uses Microsoft Defender for Endpoint (MDE) and Microsoft Defender Threat Intelligence to provide enriched context for comprehensive and actionable alerts to safeguard your K8s environment.
+Defender for Containers provides enhanced alert capabilities for threats to the Kubernetes (K8s) control plane and workload runtime.
+Defender for Containers uses Microsoft Defender for Endpoint (MDE) and Microsoft Defender Threat Intelligence to provide enriched context for comprehensive and actionable alerts to safeguard your K8s environment.

 ## Control plane detection

 In Kubernetes, the control plane manages and orchestrates all the resources within the cluster.
-MDC Containers identifies potential threats in the control plane that can compromise the security and integrity of the entire cluster by monitoring the activities of the K8s API server.
+Defender for Containers identifies potential threats in the control plane that can compromise the security and integrity of the entire cluster by monitoring the activities of the K8s API server.
 Critical events are captured that indicate potential security threats, such as suspicious operations by service accounts or exposure of services.

-Examples of suspicious operations captured by MDC Containers include:
+Examples of suspicious operations captured by Defender for Containers include:

 * **Privileged container deployments** can be a security risk as they grant containers elevated privileges within the host system.
 Privileged containers are monitored for unauthorized deployments, excessive use of privileges, and potential misconfigurations that could lead to security breaches.
 * **Risky service exposures to the public Internet** can expose the Kubernetes cluster to potential attacks.
 The cluster is monitored for services that are unintentionally exposed, misconfigured with overly permissive access controls, or lacking proper security measures.